Erin Brazel

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-Dr Erin Brazel has a background in molecular and translational microbiology, with a focus on developing new ways of preventing and treating bacterial diseases.
+Dr Erin Brazel is a Passe and Williams Research Fellow.
+She has a background in molecular and translational microbiology, with a focus on developing new ways of preventing and treating bacterial diseases.

-With antibiotic resistant superbugs projected to kill 10 million people each year by 2050, new ways of combatting disease are urgently required.
+Antibiotic resistant superbugs are projected to kill 10 million people each year by 2050.
+New ways of combatting these infections are urgently required.
 A major focus of Dr Brazel's research is the development of new vaccines to address emerging and existing pathogens that threaten global health and biosecurity.
 Vaccines are an important tool for reducing disease caused by antimicrobial resistant pathogens, the spread of resistant bacteria, and to reduce antimicrobial use in health and animal care.
 Since 2019, Dr Brazel has worked closely with the R&D team at GPN Vaccines Ltd in the development of a whole cell pneumococcal vaccine.
 This serotype-independent vaccine aims to address the major shortcomings of the currently used vaccines, including the serotype selection and high cost of manufacture.
 Dr Brazel has contributed to the design and preclinical testing of many next generation vaccine candidates, including the current lead candidate (Gamma-PN3), which is capable of providing improved immunogenicity and has favourable properties for large-scale manufacture.
 This vaccine is currently being tested in a first-in-human Phase 1 clinical trial (commenced January 2023).

 The Advertiser article on new vaccine

-Dr Brazel now leads the exploratory and discovery research focused on the design, IP development, and preclinical evaluation of new vaccines, spanning both human and animal health.
-One of these new vaccines currently at the early stages of development aims to target bacteria that cause ear infections in children and acute exacerbations of chronic obstructive pulmonary disease (COPD).
+Dr Brazel leads the exploratory and discovery research focused on the design, IP development, and preclinical evaluation of new vaccines in the pipeline, spanning both human and animal health.
+One of these new vaccines (Gamma-HI), which is currently at the early stages of development, aims to target bacteria that cause ear infections in children and acute exacerbations of chronic obstructive pulmonary disease (COPD).
 This research was recently featured on Nine News Adelaide and ABC News Adelaide.
+Another vaccine (Gamma-SU) aims to combat meningitis in swine, a major problem in the pork production sector.
+Dr Brazel was awarded a prestigious Passe & Williams Fellowship in 2024 to develop Gamma-OM, a vaccine targeting multiple bacterial causes of ear infection.

 First steps towards a new vaccine for childhood ear infections image of Dr Erin Brazel and Carla Gallasch